WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

     <img src="img/copyleft_logo.png" height="12" alt="copy-left" />
 </center>

-According to their receptive field ganglionar cells (GCs) are split into at least 3 categories.
+According to their receptive field and their response to stimuli, ganglionar cells (GCs), are split into at least 17 categories[16].
+The three most common are:
 - Midget cells: they have the smallest receptive field.
 They represent 80% of GCs.
 They are often connected to a bipolar cell connected with only one cone.
 They respond well to red-green or color-opponents stimulation.
 - Parasol cells: They have a large responsive field.
 As so, their center and their surrounding contains a mix of red and green cones in equal proportions that prevent them to differentiate colors.
 They can only be used to send achromatic information like luminance.
 They represent 10% of all GCs.
 - Bistratified cells: They have a moderate responsive field.
 This is an intermediate category between midget cells and parasol cells.
-They are good to compare S cones and L-M averaged cones [4].
+They are good to compare S cones and L-M averaged cones [6].
 They represents 8-10% of GCs.

 <center>
 <a href="https://thebrain.mcgill.ca/flash/a/a_02/a_02_cl/a_02_cl_vis/a_02_cl_vis.html" rel="some text"><img src="img/midget_parasol_cells.png" alt="midget, parasol and small bistratified cells" /></a>